Disabled, ill or injured and looking for work

 - are currently working

-- need help to find and prepare for work
+- need help to find and prepare for work.

-MoneySmart has information to help you make the most of your money.
+MoneySmart helps you make the most of your money.
 Read the Budget planner section on the MoneySmart website.